rinworks/lace/docs/dn_overlap_and_closeness_testing.md

 in fact need to be separated by some distance.
 Some generative algorithms may need to control rate of growth based on how close they are to other objects.

-We need to decide what kinds of functions will help us achieve this, how to implement them.
+We need to decide what kinds of functions will help us achieve this and how to implement them.

 **Possible closeness functions**
 - `get_closest_object(this_object) -> (other_object, intersects:bool)` - returns the closest object